Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Custom-ScrollBar/README.md

 - Add smooth scrolling animation using JavaScript
 - Create dark/light mode variants for scrollbar design
 - Add horizontal scrollbar customization demo

 ## 🚀 How to Run

+## 🚀 How to Run